Home

 Legal Aid

 If you are a defendant earning even a modest salary you are likely to be asked to pay a monthly contribution to the costs of your defence at Crown Court.
-This will amount to 90% of what the Legal Services Commission consider to be your disposable income.
+This will amount to 90% of the amount that the Legal Aid Agency consider to be your disposable income.
 For many people on average income this will be a significant sum.

 Also, if you have savings or equity in your home greater than £30,000 you will be expected to pay ALL of your legal aid defence costs from this sum.
-Many criminal defence solicitors are not aware of (or don't care about) these potential financial consequences for their clients.
-What many people do not realise is that criminal defence legal aid costs are not determined by how much work the lawyers do, but by how many pages of evidence the prosecution serve.
+Many criminal defence solicitors do not providedetailed advice about these potential financial consequences for their clients.
+What many clients do not realise is that criminal defence legal aid costs are not determined by how much work the lawyers do, but by how many pages of evidence the prosecution serve whether they are relevant or not.
 The following example shows the potential problems.

-A defendant charged with fraud valued is committed for trial at the Crown Court.
+Example - A defendant charged with fraud is committed for trial at the Crown Court.
 He is on benefits but owns his own house with £45,000 equity.
-The prosecutor serves 2,800 pages of evidence mainly comprising documentary exhibits.
+The prosecutor serves 2,800 pages of evidence mainly comprising documentary exhibits that are of limited evidential value to his case.

-On advice from his lawyers he pleads not guilty and the matter is set down for trial.
-Further evidence is served before trial and the defendant decides to change his plea after the judge indicates that a prison sentence will be avoided if he pleads guilty.
+After receiving advice from his lawyers he pleads not guilty and the matter is set down for trial.
+Further evidence is then served before trial and the defendant decides to change his plea after the judge indicates that a prison sentence will be avoided if he pleads guilty.
+This is called a "cracked trial".

-The total defence costs for the solicitor and barrister combined will be in excess of £25,000 plus VAT.
-All of which is taken from the defendant out of the equity in his house.
-The LSC will place a charge on the house and the amount owed will increase by 8% each year until the LSC hand the debt to a private debt collector (Rossendales) for enforcement.
+The total legal aid defence costs for the solicitor and barrister combined will be in excess of £25,000 plus VAT.
+All of this is due from the defendant and will be sought from the equity in his home.
+The LSC will place a charge on the house and the amount owed will increase by approximately 8% each year until the LSC hand the debt to a private debt collector for enforcement.

 If legal fees are a concern to you, contact us to discuss how your assets can be protected while you still receive a high-quality legal defence.